Video game developer: Unionization

 Starting in 2021, several smaller game studios in the United States began efforts to unionize.
 These mostly involved teams doing quality assurance rather than developers.
 These studios included three QA studios under Blizzard Entertainment: Raven Software, Blizzard Albany, and Proletariat; and Zenimax Media's QA team.
 Microsoft, which had previously acquired Zenimax and announced plans to acquire Blizzard via the acquisition of Activision Blizzard, stated it supported these unionization efforts.
 After this acquisition, the employees of Bethesda Game Studios, part of Zenimax under Microsoft, unionized under the Communications Workers of America (CWA) in July 2024.
 Over 500 employees within Blizzard Entertainment's World of Warcraft division also unionized with CWA that same month.
 Similarly, Blizzard's Overwatch team unionized in May 2025, Raven Software, Blizzard's story and franchise development team, and Blizzard's Diablo team separately voted for unionization in August 2025, and the Hearthstone and Warcraft Rumble teams followed with their vote in October 2025.
 By this point, over 2000 Blizzard employees had become unionzized.
+The union contract for Blizzard employees was formally put in place by September 2026.

 Sweden presents a unique case where nearly all parts of its labor force, including white-collar jobs such as video game development, may engage with labor unions under the Employment Protection Act often through collective bargaining agreements.
 Developer DICE had reached its union agreements in 2004.
 Paradox Interactive became one of the first major publishers to support unionization efforts in June 2020 with its own agreements to cover its Swedish employees within two labor unions Unionen and SACO.
 In Australia, video game developers could join other unions, but the first video game-specific union, Game Workers Unite Australia, was formed in December 2021 under Professionals Australia to become active in 2022.
 In Canada, in a historic move, video game workers in Edmonton unanimously voted to unionize for the first time in June 2022.